 Encapsulation also enables several new management capabilities including:

-- Resource Throttling: Utilization of machine resources (e.g., CPU, memory) by each system management container is constrained according to thresholds set via user-defined policies.
+- Resource Throttling: Utilization of machine resources (e.g., CPU, memory) by each systems management container is constrained according to thresholds set via user-defined policies.
 Each vAgent is aware of its consumption of underlying machine resources, and knows its configured limits for that consumption.
 The vAgent is instrumented such that calls made to the operating system are inspected, redirected when needed, or limited as necessary to remain within specified resource limits.

 - Health Monitoring & Remediation: Intigua provides a continuous real-time view into the runtime health of management software, with the ability to automatically restart processes when issues are identified.
 The vAgent is continuously assessing its status, ensuring that all required processes are running, connectivity is in place, and that dependent processes are responding correctly.
 Specific health checks are also available including certificate status, ongoing log activity, and other indicators of vAgent health.
 When issues are detected, vAgents will be auto-restarted according to user-defined policy, with all remediation steps logged centrally.